phoxy/EJS/README.md

-This is UNCOMPATIBLE for from http://embeddedjs.com/ Embedded JavaScript
+This is *UNCOMPATIBLE* fork from http://embeddedjs.com/ Embedded JavaScript

 ===